SPORTS BETTING ODDS

 All wagers have action.
 Others on request.

-US Open Odds & Lines
+US Open Golf Odds & Lines

-The U.S. Open, short for the United States Open Championship, is one of the most prominent tournaments.
+The Golf U.S. Open, short for the United States Open Championship, is one of the most prominent tournaments.
 In fact, it is among the four majors alongside The US Masters, PGA Championship and Open Championship.
-The U.S. Open began in 1895 under the supervision of the United States Golf Association.
+The Golf U.S. Open began in 1895 under the supervision of the United States Golf Association.

 The event moved to 72 holes of play in 1898 and has stuck to the format.
-The U.S. Open is also open to professionals and amateurs.
+The Golf U.S. Open is also open to professionals and amateurs.
 Golfers must win certain tournaments to become eligible.

 Several events have the same host every year.
 For example, The Masters always takes place at the Augusta National Golf Club in Augusta, Georgia.
-The U.S. Open does not have a permanent host, switching venues almost every year.
-The Los Angeles Country Club will host the U.S. Open in 2023, followed by Pinehurst Resort & C.C. in 2024.
+The Golf U.S. Open does not have a permanent host, switching venues almost every year.
+The Los Angeles Country Club will host the Golf U.S. Open in 2023, followed by Pinehurst Resort & C.C. in 2024.

 Starting in 2019, the PGA Championship is annually played on the weekend before Memorial Day.
-This makes the US Open the third major of the season.
+This makes the Golf US Open the third major of the season.
 It is played in June with the final day of play usually falling on Father’s Day, which is the third Sunday of June.

-How Do US Open Odds Work?
+How Do US Open Golf Odds Work?

-U.S. Open odds work like most golf tournaments.
+U.S. Open Golf odds work like most golf tournaments.
 BetUS offers future bets with a wide variety of options to select the winner of the tournament.
 Since the event features 156 golfers, each player’s odds are quite high.

-For example, Jon Rahm is the current favorite to win the U.S. Open and his odds sit at +800.
+For example, Jon Rahm is the current favorite to win the Golf U.S. Open and his odds sit at +800.
 Of course, predicting the winner can lead to a nice payday, but picking the correct winner among 156 participants is easier said than done.

-Prop/special bets are also offered for the U.S. Open.
+Prop/special bets are also offered for the Golf U.S. Open.
 Instead of predicting the winner, this typically focuses on an event taking place.
 Bettors can predict if there will be a hole-in-one, albatross, playoff or wire-to-wire winner.
 The list goes on.

 Another option is picking the over/under for how many golfers will finish under par.
 Prop bets can be easier in large golf tournaments.
 The odds are also shorter, which decreases potential winnings.

-It is also important to know how U.S. Open odds work.
+It is also important to know how U.S. Open Golf odds work.
 For Rahm at +800, a $100 bet would yield $800 in profit.
 The lower the number, the more the player is favored.
 For example, Rahm (+800) is given a better chance to win than Tigers Woods at +6500.

 Future bets for golf Odds exclusively feature positive odds.
 There are far too many players in events to give one participant negative odds.